Lavater brothers

 The Lavater brothers were Johann Heinrich Lavater (baptised 21 February 1611 – 9 June 1691) and Johann Jacob Lavater (1594–1636), both Swiss physicians and naturalists.

 Biography

-The brothers were the sons of Heinrich Lavater, also a physician, and a professor of physics and mathematics in Zurich.
+The brothers were the sons of Heinrich Lavater, also a physician, and a professor of physics and mathematics in Zürich.

 Johann Heinrich gained his doctorate in Basel in 1647, and became a physician in Bern in 1653.
-In 1668 he prepared the Zurich Ordinance about plague.
-He became professor of medicine and natural history at the Carolinum, Zurich.
+In 1668 he prepared the Zürich Ordinance about plague.
+He became professor of medicine and natural history at the Carolinum, Zürich.

 Little is known of Johann Jacob, except that he too was a physician and a naturalist.

 Legacy

 Joseph Pitton de Tournefort named the genus Lavatera (tree mallows) in the Malvaceae in their honour in 1753.